-Commercial enpertunities Potential Impact on Santander UK Market enablers Time horizon Commercial opportunities Retail Banking - Homes Potential impact on Santander OK Market enablers HOHZOH Green mortgages Increase balance sheet and funding requirement Reduce relative exposure to energy inefficient properties.
-Full content of energy efficient properties (EPC rating A and B) by maintaining levels of lending on new build properties, subject to new build supply and development, and encouraging the retrofitting of existing property stock Public policy and regulations that can encourage homeowners and property sector to retrofit.
+Commercial enpertunities Potential Impact on Santander UK Market enablers Time horizon Commercial opportunities Retail Banking - Homes Potential impact on Santander OK Market enablers HOHZOH Green mortgages - Increase balance sheet and funding requirement - Reduce relative exposure to energy inefficient properties Growth of energy efficient properties (EPC rating A and B) by maintaining levels of lending on new build properties, subject to new build supply and development, and encouraging the retrofitting of existing property stock - Public policy and regulations that can encourage homeowners and property sector to retrofit.
 MT, LT Financing of retrofitting activities Grow the number of properties rated as energy efficient.
 Skills infrastructure growth to deliver retrofitting solutions in the market at scale Increased awareness and knowledge of property owners on retrofitting Clear and consistent Government policy on retrofitting.
 MT, LT Consumer Finance Financing to enable shift to EVs Reduce financed emission intensity Establish new partnerships, such as with charging providers.
 Car manufacturers corporate strategy to transition to electric or hybrid vehicles Consumer uptake and acceptance of electric or hybrid vehicles.
 ST, MT Financing of additional technologies that enable low-carbon mobility solutions Establish new partnerships, e.g., with solar panel providers Collaboration between Consumer Finance and Homes to offer complimentary products.
 MT, LT Corporate & Commercial Banking Financing of - wind, solar and renewable energy - EV charging infrastructure - battery storage systems Supportive public policy for renewables energy and balanced cost-benefit for energy providers and consumers Consumer uptake of electric and hybrid vehicles Growth of battery demand and supply.
 ST, MT Continuing to eliminate carbon- intensive lending activities to support the green transition Increase in volume of green lending and sustainable-linked financing.
-Supporting clients in the just transition Operational Opportunities Potential Impact on Santander UK Approach Time horizon Reduce emissions in our properties, operations and company cars Potential cost savings from sourcing renewable energy and independence from gas/ electricity supply.
-Supply chain management Increased transparency on suppliers' sustainability performance Enhanced reporting on Scope 3 upstream emissions.
+Supporting clients in the just transition Operational Opportunities Potential Impact on Santander UK Approach Time horizon Reduce emissions in our properties, operations and company cars Potential cost savings from sourcing renewable energy and independence from gas/ electricity supply. om sourcing - Work further to reduce our carbon emissions in our properties dependence - Transfer a majority of our activities to our new headquarters Supply chain management Increased transparency on suppliers' sustainability performance Enhanced reporting on Scope 3 upstream emissions.
 Assess our suppliers using an independent sustainability rating provider and work with our suppliers to promote progress through specific KPIs and metrics.
 ST, MT, LT